Simple Examples Using the RasterExpressionEvaluator Transformer

 Step-by-step Instructions

-The following five examples have the same basic steps to create the workflow, the only differences are the input dataset and the expressions in the RasterExpressionEvaluator.
-The full steps are written out for Example 1, the other four examples only have instructions for the dataset and expressions.
+The following five examples have the same basic steps to create the workflow; the only differences are the input dataset and the expressions in the RasterExpressionEvaluator.
+The full steps are provided for Example 1; the other four examples include only instructions for the dataset and expressions.

 Example 1: Inverting Colors